December 17, 2024

 The right chronic care management software can make or break a CCM program.
 It's that simple.
 And that's why due diligence is essential when researching your CCM software options.
 Let's look at some of the key qualities to consider when researching and eventually selecting CCM software so that you can make a wise decision.

-1. Security — Cybercrime is a fact of life.
-An article published by Leftronic revealed that 89% of healthcare providers experienced some sort of data breach within the last two years, and each stolen healthcare record costs healthcare institutions an average of $429.
+Security — Cybercrime is a fact of life.
+An article published by The HIPAA Journal revealed that 95% of organizations had experienced a breach by 2023, and each stolen healthcare record costs healthcare institutions an average of $165.
 To help avoid the potential bankrupting effects and other damaging fallout from a serious breach, review the security features of the chronic care management software you're considering and ask vendors about the training tactics they use to better ensure data security and protect sensitive patient health and financial information.

 As a valuable bonus, a good chronic care management software program can also support other care management services, such as remote patient monitoring — which is positioned to play a growing role in chronic condition management — and behavioral health integration.